seanredmond/Akrophonobolos/README.md

 ### `obol`

-If you give `obol` one or more amounts in either akrophonisc numerals or abbreviated with "t", "d" and "b" (or "o"), it will show the equivalent forms
+If you give `obol` one or more amounts in either akrophonic numerals or abbreviated with "t", "d" and "b" (or "o"), it will show the equivalent forms